nitishsingh158/Kickstarter_Analysis/README.md

 #### **Some limitations of this dataset**
    - For a more granular analysis, the play sub-category can be divided further into the genre of the play.
    - The dataset does not have information on the founder of the campaigns.
-   - The dataset has no information on how and where the Kikstarter campaigns were advertised.
+   - The dataset has no information on how and where the Kickstarter campaigns were advertised.

 #### **Additional tables and/or graphs**
    - We can create a pivot chart of outcomes of 'plays' vs the launch date to see if play campaigns follow the same trend that the theater campaigns follow.